-The Board Nominating Committee shall nominate candidates for each Directorship vacant or soon to become vacant and notify the membership of its choices, not less than sixty (60) days before the first day of July.
-Members representing twenty-five (25) percent of the voting power may nominate candidates for Directors by petition.
-The petition must be signed by those members within 11 months preceding the next time Directors are to be elected, and delivered to an officer of the Corporation not less than thirty (30) days before the first day of July, and such nominees shall also be placed on the ballot.
+The Board Nominating Committee shall nominate candidates for each Directorship vacant or soon to become vacant and notify the Board of its choices, not less than sixty (60) days before the first day of July.
 All persons nominated shall have given their prior consent to nomination and election.
+Additional nominations may be considered by the Board Nominating Committee in the event that petitions signed by a minimum of twenty-five percent (25%) of the assessed businesses in the HCTBID are submitted.
 The ballot shall indicate those candidates nominated by the Board Nominating Committee and those nominated by petition.
 Except as noted hereafter, the Board Nominating Committee shall conduct an election by written ballot in which each member in good standing on the date the ballots are communicated will have one vote to cast for each Directorship position to be elected.
 Multiple votes of each member must not be accumulated for a single nominee, but must be cast, if at all, for different nominees.
 The candidates receiving the highest number of votes, up to the number of Directors to be elected, shall be declared elected.
 If, however, no nominations are made by petitions, no election is necessary and the Secretary-Treasurer shall cast a unanimous ballot for the candidates of the Board Nominating Committee.
 Results of the election shall be announced by written communication during the month of July.
 In the event of a contested election for vacant Directorships, the Board shall provide candidates with a reasonable opportunity to solicit votes to the extent required by Corporations Code sections 7523 and 7524.

 Section 6: Removal

-It is expected that Board members will attend all regularly scheduled meetings of the Board of Directors.
+It is expected that Directors of the Board will attend all regularly scheduled meetings of the Board.
 Any Director may be removed by a majority vote of the Board of Directors present at a regular or special Board meeting if the Director fails to attend in person or by electronic means fifty (50) percent of the Board meetings in a year.
-Any Director may also be removed (i) if he or she has been declared of unsound mind by a final order of court, convicted of a felony, or if the Corporation holds assets in charitable trust, found by a final order or judgment of any court to have breached any duty arising under Corporations Code section 7238, or (ii) by vote of the members.
+Any Director may also be removed (i) if he or she has been declared of unsound mind by a final order of court, convicted of a felony, or if the Corporation holds assets in charitable trust, found by a final order or judgment of any court to have breached any duty arising under Corporations Code section 7238, or by a majority vote of the Board.

 Section 7: Vacancies